 A picture of Elana LepkowskiElana Lepkowski

-Italian hot chocolate is thick, rich and decadent — a little goes a long way.
-When serving think, small teacups or espresso cups not coffee mugs.
+Italian hot chocolate is thick, rich and decadent—a little goes a long way!
+Serve in small teacups or espresso cups (not coffee mugs), with a spoon and an Italian cookie for dipping.

 Prep – 5 minutes